 This policy applies to all CSE/ISE undergraduate courses used to satisfy the graduation requirements for the major.

-There will be extra credit problems as a part of quizzes and homework assignments which values to an increase of less than 4% in the final grade.
+There will be extra credit problems as a part of homework assignments which values to an increase of less than 4% in the final grade.